-The Intimacies of Remote Warfare are delighted to announce a new collaborative project with Airwars at the Utrecht University Centre for Global Challenges: War/Truth: Civilian Harm in Remote Warfare.
+The Intimacies of Remote Warfare are delighted to announce a collaborative project with Airwars at the Utrecht University Centre for Global Challenges: War/Truth: Civilian Harm in Remote Warfare.
 Below is a reproduction of the announcement on the CfGC website, available here.

 Global Challenge: Civilian Harm in Remote Warfare